-PHYS 813 - Introduction to Analog and Digital Electronics ..4 hours Prereq: PHYS 206, PHYS 206L OR PHYS 276, PHYS 276L

-OR permission of instructor
+PHYS 813 - Introduction to Analog and Digital Electronics ..4 hours Prereq: either PHYS 206 and PHYS 206L OR PHYS 276 and PHYS 276L OR permission of instructor

 An introduction to the analysis and design of analog and digital electronic circuits.
 Basic analysis and design are covered.
 Laboratory activities are designed to support the lectures.
 Applications to computers, television, radio, and automobiles are discussed.